bcgov/namex/solr-admin-app/docs/readme.md

 * Add "category" column to the database, plus searching or filtering
 * Auditing
 * Insert commas after spaces in the view (data too wide for page)
+* Figure out why OIDC redirect is not working for HTTPS